Montreal Districts

 Because of the massive arrival of Greek immigrants in the 1960's and the 1970's, the area became the "Greek district of Montreal".

-Nowadays, the Greek community living in the area is still particularly important.
+Nowadays, the Greek community living on the territory is still rather large.

-Then, the arrival of new waves of European immigrants, combined to the construction of the Jean-Talon train station now represent the most important development factors on the territory.
+Then, the arrival of new waves of European immigrants, combined to the construction of the Jean-Talon train station now represent the most important development factors of the vicinity.

 Because of the “piqueries”, the street gangs and the violence that comes with it, the area was once called the “Bronx” of Montreal.

-It happened during the 1980’s, yet the neighbourhood is still called the Bronx.
+It happened during the 1980s yet, the neighborhood is still called the Bronx.
 The phenomenon is in regression but the district and the borough still have a bad reputation and certain groups of people continue to feel insecure.

-The rates of victimisation and delinquency of youngsters (18 years old and less) and the rates of crimes against property are lower than they are in the City of Montreal.
+The rates of victimization and delinquency of youngsters (18 years old and less) and the rates of crimes against property are lower than the average in the City of Montreal.
 The criminality rate is low, but the criminality is present.
 Plus, certain sanitary practices of the newcomers who know little about our customs and habits “irritate” the residents.

-Thank you for visiting Parc Extension District.
+Thank you for visiting Parc-Extension.
 More to come soon.